erajasekar/cs-workshop/PITCHME.md

 	<tr>
 </table>

-If you learn programming, you can apply the skills in any domain you choose.
+<p class="fragment">If you learn programming, you can apply the skills in any domain you choose.</p>

 Note: The best new movie production company in many decades, Pixar, was a software company.
 Disney — had to buy Pixar, a software company, to remain relevant in animated movies.